Blogpost · March 12, 2026

 Building a Custom Observability Layer

-Components
+Components you need

 • Trace storage: PostgreSQL or a time-series database.

-• Alerting: Slack webhooks or email notifications.
+• Alerting: Slack webhooks or email notifications for anomalies.

-Example: Simple Logging Middleware
+Example: Simple logging middleware

 import time